Journal entry

-Journal entries can record unique items or recurring items such as depreciation or bond amortization.
+Journal entries can record unique transactions or recurring items such as depreciation or bond amortization.
 In accounting software, journal entries are usually entered using a separate module from accounts payable, which typically has its own subledger, that indirectly affects the general ledger.
 As a result, journal entries directly change the account balances on the general ledger.
 A properly documented journal entry consists of the correct date, amount(s) that will be debited, amount that will be credited, narration of the transaction, and unique reference number (i.e. check number).

 In a real business, recording transactions and recurring items involves practical application of accounting principles.
 For instance, if ABC Company sells a laptop for $300 in cash, the journal entry would be a debit to the Cash account for $300 and a credit to the Sales account for $300.
 This follows the rule that an increase in assets (cash) is debited, and revenue from sales is credited.